You’ve been there. You’ve done that. You’ve loved it. And now you can share it too!

 Q: Will I get paid?

-Q: Do I have to visit a big, flashy, expensive venue in order to write a post about it?
+Q: Do I have to visit a big, flashy, expensive venue in order to write a post?

 A: Definitely not!
 Some of our favorite posts are about little known playgrounds, state parks with free swimming holes, hiking trails, fruit-picking and other free (or almost free) activities.